Onvo L90

 The Onvo L90 (Lèdào L90 (乐道L90)) and the Onvo L80 (Lèdào L80 (乐道L80)) are battery electric full-size crossover SUVs manufactured by Nio since 2025.
-It is the second vehicle under its Onvo brand, which targets the mass-market instead of Nio's premium segment.
-Both models are essentially the same, the only difference being the L80 has 5 seats and the L90 can be had with 6 or 7 seats.
+They are the second and third vehicles respectively under Nio's Onvo brand, which targets the mass-market instead of Nio's premium segment.
+Both models are essentially the same, the only difference being the L80 is a 2-row vehicle 5 seats and the L90 is a 3-row which can be had with 6 or 7 seats.

 Overview

 The Onvo L90 is a large crossover SUV sharing the NT 3.0 platform with the Onvo L60.
 It was revealed at the 2025 Shanghai Auto Show.
-Pre-orders for the L90 opened on Jul 10th, 2025.The L90 was launched on July 31st, 2025, with deliveries starting the next day, The 20,000th L90 was delivered on September 29, 2025, only 2 months after the L90's launch.
+Pre-orders for the L90 opened on Jul 10th, 2025.
+The L90 was launched on July 31st, 2025, with deliveries starting the next day.
+The 20,000th L90 was delivered on September 29, 2025, only 2 months after the L90's launch.

 Onvo announced during the Chengdu Auto Show that deliveries of the L80, the 5-seat version of the L90, were delayed to 2026.

+Deliveries of the L80 will begin in May 2026.

 The L90 shares its design language with the L60 but adopts a traditional look instead of the fastback look with the L60.
 The Onvo L90 comes with a 240.
 L frunk that is large enough to hold large luggage, and can be opened by knocking on the lid.
 It has soft close doors and power retracting running boards.

 The L90 is available in 6- or 7-seater 3-row variants.
 The dashboard features a 17.2-inch 3K central infotainment display, and features a 35-inch AR-HUD instead of an instrument cluster.
 It has 3-zone climate control and the rear passengers have access to an 8-inch control screen, a 17.3-inch 3K ceiling-mounted entertainment display and a 8.86 L 0-50 C temperature controlled compartment.
 In the 6-seat configuration, every seat has heating, ventilation, and massaging functions.
 It is available with a 2048-watt 23-speaker 7.1.4 surround sound system and a 1.1 m2 sunroof.
 The ceiling and pillars are upholstered in microfiber, and it has two wood accent options.
 Other features present include a gear shifter behind the steering wheel, two wireless charging pads, and dual cup holders.
 It has a 430.
 L trunk with a 106 L underfloor storage area in addition to a 240.
 L frunk.